 - cane sugar

 - tapioca flour

 - sea salt

 I do have a quick tip when shopping at the bulk store for white powdery items.
 Don’t wear dark pants!
 I had a pair of dark jeans on and as I left the store I realized I had flour all over my legs. #messymessymessy

-Luckily, the amounts are all the same at 1/4 cup, so the measuring out was pretty easy.
+Luckily, the amounts of flours and starches are all the same at 1/4 cup, so the measuring out was pretty easy.

 Set the whites aside, in a large mixing bowl at room temperature, for 3o minutes.